trailbaseio/trailbase/README.md

 ## Contributing

 Contributions are very much appreciated 🙏.
-For anything beyond bug fixes, let's quickly chat to see how a proposal fits into the overall roadmap and avoid any surprises.
+For anything beyond bug fixes, let's briefly chat to see how a proposal fits into the overall roadmap and avoid any surprises.

 We're not sure yet what the best setup or exact license is for compatibility